 INTRODUCTION

 Mitochondrial genomes have played integral roles in furthering our understanding of relationships among species as well as revealing population structure and demographic history.
 As a consequence, we have obtained insights into the unique population-genetic properties of mitochondrial genomes.
-In most species, mitochondria are inherited uniparentally (but see Barr, et al. 2005).
-Although mitochondrial genomes are known to frequently undergo recombination in plants (Stadler and Delph 2002; Mackenzie 2007) as well as fungi (Fritsch, et al. 2014), no recombination has been detected in animals (Ballard and Whitlock 2004; Piganeau and Eyre-Walker 2004; Piganeau, et al. 2004; Tsaousis, et al. 2005; Ladoukakis, et al. 2011).
-Because of the unique mode of transmission and lack of recombination in some species, mitochondria have been suggested to have lower effective population sizes than their nuclear counterparts and therefore to accumulate more deleterious mutations (Lynch and Blanchard 1998; Neiman and Taylor 2009).
+In most species, mitochondria are inherited uniparentally (but see Barr, et al. 2005) and mitochondrial genomes are known to frequently undergo recombination in plants (Stadler and Delph 2002; Mackenzie 2007), fungi (Fritsch, et al. 2014), as well as in animals (Piganeau, et al. 2004; Tsaousis, et al. 2005; Ladoukakis, et al. 2011).
+Because of the unique mode of transmission, mitochondria have been suggested to have lower effective population sizes than their nuclear counterparts and therefore to accumulate more deleterious mutations (Lynch and Blanchard 1998; Neiman and Taylor 2009).
 In addition, mitochondrial genomes experience much higher spontaneous rates of mutation than their corresponding nuclear genomes in animals, but exhibit the opposite trend in plants (Lynch, et al. 2006).

-Unlike the relatively uniform and conserved properties of metazoan mitochondrial genomes, mitochondrial genomes in unicellular eukaryotes exhibit remarkable variation in genome structure and GC content.
+Unlike the relatively uniform and conserved properties of bilaterian metazoan mitochondrial genomes, mitochondrial genomes in other eukaryotes exhibit remarkable variation in genome structure and GC content, particularly among unicellular lineages.
 Mitochondrial genome structures range from hundreds of short linear segments (0.3-8.3 kb) in the ichtysporean Amoebidium parasiticum (Burger, et al. 2003), an opisthokont, to many small (< 10 kb) circular genomes in the diplonemid Diplonema papillatum (Vlcek, et al. 2011), an excavate, to a single larger linear or circular chromosome, and a variety of other states (reviewed in Smith and Keeling 2015).
 In addition to variation in organization, mitochondria from unicellular lineages display widely diverse GC compositions, ranging from as low as 10% in some yeast (Smith 2012) to as high as 60% in Lobochlamys culleus (Borza, et al. 2009), although most species are AT rich, with an average GC content of 35% (Smith 2012).

 Much has been learned about the structure, evolution and population-genetic environment of mitochondria in the main model systems, especially in plants and metazoans (Lynch 2007; Smith 2016).
 However, we lack such understanding of mitochondria of the majority of unicellular eukaryotes, where the bulk of eukaryotic phylogenetic diversity lies.
 We address this gap by surveying both within and between-species variation in mitochondrial genomes among multiple ciliate species belonging to the genus Paramecium.